 - laying down plastic or allergen-blocking liners on bedding, couches, or pet furniture

-- tending houseplants diligently to prevent mold growth
+- tending houseplants diligently to prevent mold growth or removing houseplants entirely

 - keeping kitty inside when pollen levels are high and when lawns are being mowed